Qinka/GiveYouAHead/README.md

 ## About this branch

 This branch's main repo is not on the GitHub, but the BitBucket.
 The reason is that we will build a new repo just for the Xinghuobei, where this repo needs some documents and other things.

+---

+## About Documents

+You can find documents in the directory named docs.
+And the pdf version you can find in the released version's package or on the pages of release.